truongcongthanh2000/crypto-trading-news/README.md

 - Region: **Europe** (**Note: Avoid choose USA because lack of support API from binance.us**)
 - Stack: **heroku-22** (**Note: Do not use latest version heroku-24 because of incompatible with playwright**)
 - Add-ons: **[Fixie](https://elements.heroku.com/addons/fixie)** for forward-proxy to binance APIs.

+**Notes**: To scrape [Threads](https://www.threads.com), you need proxies to avoid rate limits.
+If you already have a rotating proxy service, set the environment variable ```TOR_PROXY_URL``` with its address.
+If not, note that [Heroku](https://www.heroku.com) is not suitable for this project because it cannot run Tor or custom proxy services.
+In that case, it’s recommended to deploy on a VPS, where you have full control over networking and proxy configuration.
 ### VPS
 If you prefer to run this project on your own server instead of a PaaS like Heroku, you can deploy to a Virtual Private Server (VPS) such as **AWS EC2**, **DigitalOcean Droplet**, or **Vultr Instance**.